aberba/elementaryOS-devbook/chapter_03.md

     window.window_position = Gtk.WindowPosition.CENTER;
     window.set_default_size (400, 200);
     window.destroy.connect (Gtk.main_quit);
-    window.show_all (); // Show window and all child widgets to the screen
+    window.show_all (); // displays window and all its child widgets to the screen

     Gtk.main (); // Runs the GTK+ main event loop
     return 0;
 }
 ```

-The code above initializes GTK+ using `Gtk.init ();`, which accept the command line argument `args` as a `ref` parameter (see GTK+ reference at valadoc.org for detailed explanation of `Gtk.init ()`).
-We then create a GTK+ window, set the window title, the window position on the screen, and it's default width and height.
-We then register the `Gtk.main ()` method (function) to be executed when the user clicks the close button of the window.
+The code above initializes GTK+ using `Gtk.init`, which accept the command line argument `args` as a `ref` parameter (see GTK+ reference at valadoc.org for detailed explanation of `Gtk.init`).
+We then create a GTK+ window, set the window title, the window position on the screen, and its default width and height.
+We then register the `Gtk.main_quit` method (function) to be executed when the user clicks the close button of the window.

-To compile this program, we have to pass the GTK+ package (`gtk+-3.0`), as a command-line argument since we are now using GTK+ GUI toolkit in the code.
+To compile this program, we have to pass the GTK+ package (`gtk+-3.0`), as a command-line argument since we are now using the GTK+ GUI toolkit in the code.
 You can now run the app using `./main` as usual.

 ![A demo application window](images/window.png)

 ## Using the Granite extension

 ### Using Granite `Application` class
-Using `Gtk.init ()` and `Gtk.main ()` to initialize and run a GTK+ application works all right, but the `Granite.Application` class (as subclass of Gtk.Application) offers a more convenient option.
+Using `Gtk.init` and `Gtk.main` to initialize and run a GTK+ application works alright, but the `Granite.Application` class (as subclass of Gtk.Application) offers a more convenient option.
 According to the GTK+ documentation;

 >_"Currently, GtkApplication handles GTK+ initialization, application uniqueness, session management, provides some basic scriptability and desktop shell integration by exporting actions and menus and manages a list of toplevel windows whose life-cycle is automatically tied to the life-cycle of your application"_.
 See the GTK+ reference for further details.

-The Granite.Application class is the base class of all Granite-based applications and it adds more functionality on-top of Gtk.Application. `Granite.Application` is customised for elementary OS application development so it is _highly_ recommended to use it instead of `Gtk.Application.
+The `Granite.Application` class is the base class of all Granite-based applications and it adds more functionality on-top of Gtk.Application. `Granite.Application` is customised for elementary OS application development so it is _highly_ recommended to use it instead of `Gtk.Application.

 To make the use of `Granite.Application` more practical, we will be creating a basic dictionary application called `Dictopia`.
 Building Dictopia will provide a real-world development experience.
 The wireframe and mock-up of Dictopia was already demonstrated in Chapter Two, so we will go ahead to the coding part.
 We could put all the code in the `main.vala` file, but it is much convenient to write it in a  separate file.
 This style of coding introduces [Object Oriented Programming](https://chebizarro.gitbooks.io/the-vala-manual/content/en/object_oriented_programming.html) and is in-line with the elementary OS reference guide.
 Create a new file named `Application.vala` in the `src` directory.
 The contents of the file is prefixed with the [GPL legal header](https://elementary.io/docs/code/reference#gpl-header) <sup>^</sup>;